Can You Break A Rental Lease If You Buy A House

 Buying a house is a big step in your life.
 For many people, however, it's a delicate balancing act.
 You need to remain in your rental property until you have a chance to find a new property and get it move-in ready.
 Meanwhile, that process may not occur at a convenient time in your lease.

-You may be wondering, “Can you break your lease if you buy a house?”
-Learn more about how to break your lease legally in three steps with DoNotPay.
+You may be wondering, “” Learn more about how to break your lease legally in three steps with DoNotPay.

 When You Can Legally Break a Lease